Cash Explosion: First round

 Seven contestants, each of whom submitted a Cash Explosion scratchcard ticket with three matching "ENTRY" symbols, competed in a race to reach the top of an eleven-step pyramid in order to win $50,000.
 The losing contestants were each given $1,000.

 Each contestant had a box of cards in front of them, numbered –2 to 3, with no zero cards.
 On their turn each contestant drew a card, then moved up or down the pyramid by the number of spaces indicated.
 The first person to land on the final square by exact count won $50,000.
-If a contestant returned to the start line at any point in the game, or if they drew two negative value cards consecutively, they were eliminated from the game.
+If a contestant returned to the start line at any point in the game, they were eliminated from the game.

 In every contestant's track was a randomly designated bonus square.
 Landing on it gave the contestant the option to leave the game and take a new car or stay in the game.
 Regardless of their decision, once two bonus squares had been revealed, all other bonus squares were voided.

 Toward the end of this format, each contestant was staked $1,000.
 For each legitimate move up or down the track, the contestant won/lost $50 (i.e., a 2 was worth $100 in addition to moving up the track 2 spaces; a –2 decreased their score by $100).
 Still later, moving up or down was worth $100 per move.
 Reaching the goal augmented the contestant's total to $50,000, while the others could keep their cash or trade it away for a spin of the wheel in the second round.
 Those eliminated by penalty still received $1,000.